NavinNavi19/Angular-NodeJS---The-MEAN-Stack-Guide/README.md

 ## Section 2
 ### The Angular Frontend - Understanding the Basics
 - created a new post-create component.
-- Different types of getting a value from the class.
+- Different types of getting a value from the class Event Binding and String .
 	```html
 	<textarea rows="6" [value]="newPost"></textarea>
 	<hr>